HaakonEidemHaakstad/BBClassify_Python/README.md

 ### Critical Issue in BB-Class
 The Livingston & Lewis (L&L) procedure in BB-Class incorrectly estimates **effective test length** by:
-- Using *empirically observed* minimum and maximum test scores instead of *theoretically possible* minimum and maximum test scores.
+- Using the *empirically observed* minimum and maximum test scores instead of the *theoretically possible* minimum and maximum test scores.

 **This error leads to:**
 - Inaccurate model parameter estimates.